The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 The labels should be provided by the manufacturer / importer and the retailer must ensure they are fitted on display models.

-All manufacturers, importers and retailers are required to keep records to ensure traceability of items of upholstered furniture.
+All manufacturers, importers and retailers are required to keep records such as invoices to ensure traceability of items of upholstered furniture.
 Manufacturers must also keep records that ensure materials used in the manufacture of particular batches of furniture are traceable.

 The information would include: